auraxangelic/libgdx-tts/README.md

 # libgdx-tts
-Text to Speech for LibGDX
+Text to Speech Synthesizer for LibGDX.
+Working on desktop and android.

 ## Releases